-- A. If a Councilmember receives communication from a member of the community, the Councilmember shall not attempt to address it or resolve it individually but will refer that matter directly to the City Manager for their review and/or action.
+- A. If a Councilmember receives communication from a member of the community conveying a concern, complaint, or administrative issue, the Councilmember shall not attempt to address it or resolve it individually but will refer that matter directly to the City Manager for their review and/or action.
 The individual Councilmember may request to be informed of the action or response made to the complaint. - B. Written Communications: